-To say that Nidri is one of the liveliest resorts in Lefkas is true - but Lefkas is a quiet island, which means things here never get too raucous.
+To say that Nidri is one of the liveliest resorts in Lefkas is true – but Lefkas is a quiet island, which means Greece holidays happening here never get too raucous.
 The majority of pubs and bars are situated on the main street that runs parallel to the sea, some of which stay open until 6am.
 Locals and holidaymakers mingle and listen to Greek singers performing in venues such as the relaxing Tree Bar.

 Plus there are two clubs to try.
 Famous DJs come to Excess Club to play a mix of house, garage, rock and Greek music, starting from 11pm and lasting all night.
 Or try The Sail Inn, which is open 24 hours a day.
 Its terrace on the beach has shade for daytime and mood lighting come dark.

 The restaurants in the main street and bars that line the seafront will keep you busy come evening time, and there are a couple of clubs to try that will carry you into the next day in high spirits.

 Right beside the sea, along the tree-lined promenade, are a selection of family-focused restaurants and tavernas where you can eat mainly Greek and Italian-influenced food.
 There are also lots of places that will cook you up an English breakfast or brunch.

 You’d be hard pushed to try all of the eateries in Nidri, even on a two-week holiday.
 But if you fancy snuggling up in a cosy restaurant beside Lefkas Town’s big harbour instead, it’s just a 25-minute drive to the capital.